 If you are yet to claim a rental bond, you may be contacted by Consumer and Business (CBS) to help reunite you with your old bond money.

-At the start of your tenancy, the rental bond paid must be lodged by your landlord or property manager with Consumer and Business Services (CBS).
+At the start of your tenancy, the rental bond paid must be lodged with Consumer and Business Services (CBS).
+This has often been done by your landlord or property manager.
 At the end of the tenancy, the bond should be returned to you and any other tenants listed on the rental agreement.
-However the landlord may claim some or all of the bond to cover any outstanding rent or other reasonable costs.
+However, the landlord may claim some or all of the bond to cover any outstanding rent or other reasonable costs.

 A rental bond can become unclaimed for a range of reasons, such as: